mbubesa/ML-Algo-Exploration/README.md

 ## Additional Information

-For more in-depth guidance and additional resources, please visit our project's repository.
-You may find the following resources helpful too;
+For more in-depth guidance and additional resources, please visit our `Resources` repository/sub-folder. <br>You may find the following resources helpful too;
 - Using Github: <a href="https://docs.github.com/en/get-started/start-your-journey">here</a>
 - Python Downloads: <a href="https://www.python.org/downloads/">here</a>
 - Python 3.x Documentation: <a href="https://docs.python.org/3/">here</a>